What to See in Turin in One Day: Is Turin Worth Visiting?

 End your 1 day in Turin on a literal high note with a visit to Monte dei Capuccini.
 This hill offers a postcard-perfect view of the city, with the Alps framing the backdrop if you’re visiting on a clear evening.
 The view here arguably outshines the one from Mole Antonelliana—because now you actually get to see Mole Antonelliana in the panorama!

 The viewpoint is next to the church at the top of Monte dei Capuccini.
-The hill is named after the Capuchin order, who built the church and convent that still stand today.
+The hill is named after the Capuchin order, who built the church and convent that still stands today.

 Right next door there’s the Museo della Montagna, a museum about alpine culture & mountaineering, which is free with the Torino + Piemonte Card, but honestly, it’s nothing to write home about.
 And by the time you get there, it’ll probably be closed anyway (closes at 6 pm).